The 10 Unlikeliest No-Hitters in Baseball History

 Humber’s performance of a lifetime came on 96 pitches and nine strikeouts; among those congratulating him after the game was President and White Sox fan Barack Obama, who phoned in from the White House.

 Humber’s fall from brief grace was immediate.
 He gave up nine runs in his next start, the most by a pitcher after throwing a perfecto.
 Two starts after that, he gave up eight more in just two-plus innings of work.
 More losses and much more runs followed, and he was soon demoted, first to the White Sox bullpen and then, after the season, to the unemployment line.
 The Houston Astros gave him a chance for redemption in 2013, and in return Humber gave them a 0-8 start and 9.59 ERA before being sent down to Triple-A. Declining his 2014 option, the Astros paid Humber $500,000 to go away.
-Humber spent the 2014 season holed up at the A’s Triple-A affiliate in Sacramento, where he reflected to a local reporter about his yo-yo career to date: “You have good days and bad days.”
-He retired in 2016 after a comeback attempt with the San Diego Padres failed.
+Humber never re-emerged in the majors, spending the 2014 season holed up at the A’s Triple-A affiliate in Sacramento, where he reflected to a local reporter about his yo-yo career to date: “You have good days and bad days.”

 The Louisiana native had a petite but halfway decent career in the majors, compiling a 27-23 record—but most of those wins came during World War II, when he faced inferior competition filling in for military service-bound regulars.
 And that’s what made his no-hitter in 1946—when war was behind and everyone was back—all the more unlikely.